Knowinnovation/resources/_ideas_lab_guides/Scoring Guidance for Selection Panel Members.md

 Thank you for your participation.

 ''The text above is based upon the advice offered by Dr. Bharat Maldé.
-Bharat is an Organizational Psychologist who has been involved in assessing potential participants since the inception of the [http://knowinnovation.com/expertise/facilitating/ Sandpit/Ideas Lab] in 2003.''
+Bharat is an Organizational Psychologist who has been involved in assessing potential participants since the inception of the [Sandpit/Ideas Lab](http://knowinnovation.com/expertise/facilitating)